zegl/goriak/README.md

 # Secondary Indexes

 You can set secondary indexes automatically with `SetJSON()` by using struct tags.

+Strings and all signed integer types are supported.
+Both as-is and in slices.

 ```go
 type User struct {